 IGBAI - Special Education - Private Schools

-IDEA requires special education services for two different groups of private school students: those referred or placed by the district and those enrolled by parents.
+Individuals with Disabilities Education Act (IDEA) requires special education services for two different groups of private school students: those referred or placed by the district and those enrolled by parents.
 The law, rules and requirements for these groups of students are vastly different.
-It is the policy of the district to implement differentiated procedures and services for these districts.
+It is the policy of the district to implement differentiated procedures and services for these groups.

 The district shall ensure that a student with a disability who is placed in or referred to a private school or facility by the district is provided special education and related services at no cost to the parents, is provided an education that meets the standards that apply to education provided by the district and has all of the rights of a student with a disability who is served by the district.